 - Eliminating miscommunication

-Learn How to Estimate Software Development Project
+Learn How to Estimate a Software Development Idea

 Furthermore, knowing the differences between functional and non-functional requirements will empower you to support customers with a better experience.